LibraryCarpentry/lc-python-intro/episodes/02-variables.md

   - cannot start with a digit
   - cannot contain spaces, quotation marks, or other punctuation
   - *may* contain an underscore (typically used to separate words in long variable names)
+  - are case sensitive. `first_name` and `First_Name` would be different variables.

 ## Use `print()` to display values.

-Python has a built-in function called `print()` that outputs things as text.
-You call the function by typing `print` followed by a pair of parentheses - `print()`.
-Inside of the parentheses we can add the Python objects that we want print.
-The items we put inside of the parentheses are the `print` function's arguments.
+Python has a built-in function called `print()` to display Python objects to the display.
+You can print Python objects to the Jupyter notebook output using the built-in function, `print()`.
+Inside of the parentheses we can add the Python objects that we want print, which are known as the `print()` function's arguments.
 You can pass variables and text strings (by placing text within quotation marks) directly to the print function, and you can separate multiple items with commas.

 ```python
 print(first_name, 'is', age, 'years old')